Havdalah Club is a once a month, Saturday evening program for children in grades 3, 4 and 5. Activities include:

 We encourage folks to sign up for the series, as ongoing and consistent participation in this program really helps build a sense of community for this cohort (the series fee is significantly less than if you pay for each individual session as well!).
 That said, we know life is busy, so if you don't think your child will be able to attend four or more of the sessions this year, then registering for individual sessions might make more sense.

-Maxine guides the big picture of Kavana’s educational approach, designing curriculum and working with our educators on professional development.
+Maxine helps guides the big picture of Kavana’s educational approach, designing curriculum and working with our educators on professional development.
 She also leads the Havdalah Club and Prep & Practice programs.
 Outside of her work with us, Maxine is a faculty member in the University of Washington's College of Education, working primarily with soon-to-be elementary school teachers.